rodent2001/Studio-Session-Order-Form/README.md

-# Studio Session Calculator
+# Studio Session Order Form

 ## Overview

-**Studio Session Calculator** is a small educational WPF application for calculating the cost of a music studio session.
+**Studio Session Order Form** is a small educational WPF application that simulates a creating of a music studio session.

 The app allows users to select session options, apply discounts or urgent booking fees, and calculate the final session price.